Generated using E.U. Copernicus Marine Service Information

 COPERNICUS MARINE SERVICE REGION

 The IcySea App supports on- and offshore activities in ice-covered waters for the wider area of Svalbard.
 It is addressed to national and local authorities, as well as to commercial and non-commercial users (for example: tourism, fisheries, research, offshore, and surveying vessels).

 The IcySea-backend structure merges high resolution satellite imagery and optimized bias corrected ice drift modeled data in an automated fashion.
 Data transmission to the IcySea-frontend client software occurs in near real time and is optimized for low bandwidth connections (tested and proven with an Iridium connection).
 The graphical user interface is designed to smoothly integrate with the work processes on board a ship and to enable quick navigational decision making.
 IcySea enables the user in the ice to capture the present and future dynamics of sea-ice whilst using high resolution Sentinel-1 radar satellite images for routing decisions.
 Soon the service will become Arctic and Antarctic wide available.

-The service will be free of charge until March 2021.
-After March, there will be a free version where the user will only have access to certain data.
-To use the service either in its free or paid version, the user will be asked to register to the system, and acquire a valid account.
+Access to Sentinel-1 radar satellite images for the area surrounding Svalbard will be free of charge until December 2021.
+After this date there will be a free version where the user will only have access to certain data.
+To use the service either in its free or paid version, the user will be asked to register to the system and acquire a valid account.

 The IcySea App makes use of the following Copernicus Marine Environment Monitoring Service products:

 This product provides ocean and ice forecasts which are used to develop calibrated ice drift forecasts.

 Satellite observations of ice drift are used to evaluate the drift bias from the ARCTIC_ANALYSIS_FORECAST_PHYS_002_001A product.